Bira/octopus-carnival/_drafts/wir-mm2-4e-devils-01.md

 The sample encounter is Level 12 and has two of these, a skeletal tomb guardian, and a skull lord.
 I imagine they might also take part in those erinyes-led debtor-hunting parties.

+I like that the look of gorechain devils is a bit deceptive at first.
+A PC who sees one of these things might expect a big dumb brute, but they can fight smart and the Takeover power will come as a surprise.

+It's not quite enough to make me like them as enemies, since I'm not really that fond of khytons either, that's on me and not on this stat block.

 [1]: https://bira.github.io/octopus-carnival/2019/11/21/devils.html